Skip to main content

 This is a compounding cycle.
 The network gets better as it grows, and it grows because it gets better.

 You do not need permission to contribute.
-If you have connectivity to share, you can add it to the network.
-The value of your contribution is determined by its reliability and accessibility, not by any central authority.
+If you are in the beta and have connectivity to share, you can add it to the map.